-English is all about communicating and connecting.
+English at McGlashan is all about communicating and connecting.
 It’s about finding and nurturing a voice to tell our stories and developing an ear to hear the stories of others.
-Studying English involves the following:
+Studying English and exploring these voices involves:

 Teachers spend time at the start of the year getting to know their students’ strengths and weaknesses and use this to plan which texts will suit the interests and needs of the students.